claracruet/PCIL_selection_pipeline/fine_mapping_example.md

 <img width="3110" height="1952" alt="image" src="https://github.com/user-attachments/assets/e97bed77-2d4d-432f-8a6e-d868b3982c53" />

-The red target boundary identifies the genomic position being fine mapped, while the horizontal segments represent the donor introgressions carried by the selected PCIL (+) lines.
-Lines with introgression boundaries close to the target can be particularly informative for narrowing the candidate interval.
+The red target marker identifies the genomic position being fine mapped, while the horizontal segments represent the donor introgressions carried by the PCIL (+) lines.
+Lines with introgression boundaries close to the target are particularly informative because they can help define a smaller donor interval surrounding the focal position.
 The selected PCIL (+) lines can then be paired with genetically similar PCIL (-) controls using the standard `select_pcil_negative()` workflow.

 ---